octabytes/blog/content/posts/n8n/how-to-install-a-community-node-on-n8n/index.md

 ---
-draft: true
+draft: false
 title: "How to install a community node on N8N"
-date: "2024-02-20"
+date: "2024-11-20"
-description: "Hey everyone, we are going to install a community node manually on N8N.
-During this tutorial, we will be using the internal terminal tool to access the docker container running the N8N instance.
-Before we start, ensure you have deployed N8N, we will be self-hosting it on OctaByte.

-What is"
-tags: []
+description: "This tutorial guides you through manually installing a community node on N8N using OctaByte, including steps like setting environment variables, creating a Dockerfile, and running custom images."
+tags: [N8N, community node, Docker, OctaByte, self-hosting, workflow automation, terminal access, VS Code, Docker Compose, environment variables, automation integration]
-categories: [Automation]
+categories: [Applications, Automation]
 cover:
   image: images/cover.png
   caption: "How to install a community node on N8N"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-Hey everyone, we are going to install a community node manually on [N8N](https://octabyte.io/open-source/n8n?ref=blog.octabyte.io).
+Hey everyone, we are going to install a community node manually on [N8N](https://octabyte.io/applications/automation/n8n).
 During this tutorial, we will be using the internal terminal tool to access the docker container running the N8N instance.
-Before we start, ensure you have deployed N8N, we will be self\-hosting it on [OctaByte](https://octabyte.io/open-source/n8n?ref=blog.octabyte.io).
+Before we start, ensure you have deployed N8N, we will be self\-hosting it on [OctaByte](https://octabyte.io/applications/automation/n8n).

 ## What is N8N?